Jtnqr/Mobile-Legends-on-EXTSD/README.md

 2. Run the script first using terminal emulator `bash ml.sh` before putting the script to directory.
 3. Put the script into magisk service.d directory `/data/adb/service.d`.
 4. Restart to get it mounted.
-5. Open ml_log.txt on /sdcard to see errors.
+5. Open ml_log.txt on `/sdcard` to see errors.

 ## Credits
-- Kudos for compiled ARM64 bindfs from [Irfan Latif](https://android.stackexchange.com/questions/217741/how-to-bind-mount-a-folder-inside-sdcard-with-correct-permissions) post in Android Enthusiasts.
+- Kudos for compiled ARM64 bindfs to [Irfan Latif](https://android.stackexchange.com/questions/217741/how-to-bind-mount-a-folder-inside-sdcard-with-correct-permissions) post in Android Enthusiasts.